Toilet training: signs that your child is ready

 - When you change your child’s nappy, put wet and dirty nappies in the potty – this can help your child understand what the potty is for.

-- Let your child try sitting on the potty or the small toilet seat to help her get familiar with the new equipment.
+- Let your child try sitting on the potty or the small toilet seat to get familiar with the new equipment.

 - Let your child watch you or other trusted family members using the toilet, and talk about what you’re doing.

-- Once or twice a day you might want to start putting trainer pants on your child – this helps him understand the feeling of wetness.
+- Once or twice a day you might want to start putting trainer pants on your child.
+This helps your child understand the feeling of wetness.

-- Make sure your child is eating plenty of fibre and drinking lots of water so she doesn’t get constipated.
+- Make sure your child is eating plenty of fibre and drinking lots of water so your child doesn’t get constipated.
 Constipation can make toilet training harder.

 Starting toilet training